Home Contents

 Our Lake Martha Association has worked hard over the years to address remedies for problems that affect lakes our size.

-1980's-2004: We started in 1983 by purchasing 3 Weed Harvesting Boats, (1-Weed Cutting & 2-Rake), to physically cut & remove curlyleaf from in front of each members' property.
+1980's-2004 Weed Harvesting History: We started in 1983 by purchasing 3 used Hockney Mechanical Harvesters (1-Weed Cutting & 2-Rake), to physically cut & remove curly-leaf from in front of each members' property.
 We completly abandoned using the Cutter and Rake Boats after 20 years of increasing problems maintaining the equipment.
-Since that time some individuals have been treating their shorelines using spraying methods and applying copper sulfate on shorelines with individual DNR permits.
+Since those times some residents have been treating their shorelines using Herbicide control methods and applying copper sulfate on shorelines with restrictive individual DNR permits.

-1987-89: Another of our early Projects was to address shoreline erosion, the "Digging & Damming Era" problems.
+1987-89 During Lower Water Levels: Another of our early Projects was to address shoreline erosion, the "Digging & Damming Era" problems.
 In 1989 the Martha & Charlotte Associations got together to finally attempt to resolve the problem.
-They shared the expense of constructing a permanent concrete arch culvert at the Martha outlet.
-This was at an elevation of 968.1 MSL(mean sea level) as prescribed by the State Department of Natural Resources.
+They shared the expense of installing a permanent concrete arch culvert at the Martha outlet.
+This was placed at an elevation 7in below Ordinary High Water Level(OHW) at 968.1 MSL(Mean Sea Level) as prescribed and installed by the Department of Natural Resources.
 This settled the problem no more Digging and Damming Era.
 Jeff Kennedy & Frank Forsberg were Association Leaders that were instrumental for completion of this project.

 2001: Our Lake along with Lake Charlotte and Beebe completed the (CMSSD) project to replace individual septic systems with "City Sewer" to comply with county and state regulations.

-2012-13: Wright Soil and Water Conservation District in conjunction with the University of Minnesota St. Anthony Falls Laboratory installed the "Minnesota Filter".
-This removes approximately 12 pounds (as much as 80%) of phosphorus annually, from one part of our agricultural watershed runoff, before entering Martha's waters.
+2013: Wright Soil and Water Conservation District in conjunction with the University of Minnesota St. Anthony Falls Laboratory installed the "Minnesota Filter".
+This removes approximately 12 pounds (as much as 80%) of phosphorus annually, from the southwest part of our agricultural watershed runoff, before entering Martha's waters.
+It was projected to last for 25-30 years but stopped working in about half of projected life span.
+A repair/recharge is anticipated.

 2019: We added and continue to fund operation of 3 aeration units.
 These units increase dissolved oxygen levels and reduce "anoxic days" helping the health of fish and other beneficial organisms aiding natural processes for the lake health, water quality and clarity.

-2021-2026: Each of these years our Association has voted in favor of a "whole lake" (upto 11 Acres) approach to treating the invasive curly leaf, with encouragement and direction from the DNR.
-Curlyleaf was once under better control, but we had never attacked some larger patches of invasive curlyleaf, and has continued overpowering and choking out the more beneficial natural weeds, causing deterioration of our lake bottom and water clarity.
-The Association will continue yearly assessment and direction from the DNR with plans to use the services of "Aquatic Solutions" to purchase and apply the product needed to target this invasive species.
+2021-Now: Each of these years our Association has voted in favor of a "whole lake" (upto 11 Acres) approach vs indivudual, for treating the invasive curly-leaf, with encouragement and direction from the DNR.
+Curly-leaf was once under better control, but we had never attacked some larger patches of invasive curly-leaf, and has continued overpowering and choking out the more beneficial natural vegitation, causing deterioration of our lake bottom and water clarity.
+The Association will continue yearly assessment and direction from the DNR with plans to use the services of "Aquatic Solutions" to purchase and apply the Herbicide needed to target this invasive specie.

 2026: Water Clearity Problems are being addressed through CLP treatments, aeration units, improvement of Watershed runoff, lawn care & wake management.
 We also need to address internal Phosphorus found in the lake sediments(muck).
 Lake Martha has a high number of "anoxic days" when phosphorus is released into the water contributing to algae blooms.
 These impaired conditions impact non-invasive aquatic life and recreation due to excess total nutrients.
 Therefore Lake Martha is a good canadate for internal phosphorus load management through "alum dosing".
 Read the 2yr report 2024-25 Martha Lake Evaluation